 Downloading a file over an unstable connection with wget

-I’m currently downloading a very big file (15GB) over a slow and unstable connection, so I was looking for a way to resume the download if the connection stalled or if I had to disconnect my notebook for some time.
+I’m currently downloading a very big file (15GB) over a slow and unstable connection, so I was looking for a way to resume the download if the connection stalled or if I had to disconnect my notebook for a while.

 I ended up using good old wget with the following options: